Configure MDS Automaton

 If you purchased the MDS Automaton bundle, your Automaton has been already programmed for you.
 It can be re-programmed and configured easily in MDS.

 The MDS Automaton is an Arduino-compatible Adafruit ItsyBitsy inside a custom enclosure.
 It also includes a short micro-USB to USB-A cable.
 The micro-USB end plugs into the USB connector on the Automaton; the USB-A end plugs into the Mac that is being set up.

 To put the Automaton into programming mode, use a paperclip to press the Programming Button inside the enclosure twice quickly.
 Note: if it has already been programmed by MDS, this is not needed.

 Download MDS by going to the MDS product page.

 Programming an Arduino (skip if you purchased the MDS Bundle from Twocanoes Software)

 Note: If the flashing does not start, verify the cable is not a “power only” cable.
-In order to flash the arduino, it must show up in macOS under /dev with a name that contains “cu.usbmodem”.
+In order to flash the Arduino, it must show up in macOS under /dev with a name that contains “cu.usbmodem”.

 Configuring the Automaton

-To configure the MDS Automaton, launch the Mac Deploy Stick macOS App, and click Configure Automaton.
-Once the automaton sheet is displayed, plug in the Automaton using the provided USB cable.
-Note: the MDS Automaton must be connected when the configuration sheet is shown since it only listens for a connection for a few seconds on initial power.
+To configure the MDS Automaton, launch MDS and click the “Configure Mac Automaton” button.
+Once the Configure sheet is displayed, plug in the Automaton using the provided USB cable.
+Note: the MDS Automaton must be connected when the configuration sheet is shown as it only listens for a connection over a few seconds on initial power.

 Using the Automaton